zfl926/calendar-java-objects/README.md

 ```

-To sample the application and create a new .ics file:
+To create a new .ics file:

 ```bash